HieuHongHao/326Project/docs/final.md

 In the following example, you only have the option to "create post" once you're logged in:
 <img src="../demos/final/authorization_example.gif">

+Some features that require authentication first:
+- Create post (in feed page)
+- Visit other users profile (in profile page)
+- Visit your own profile (in account page)
+- See chat and interact in chat (in canvas page)
+- Manage projects (in account page)

+Refer to [this section](#url-routes--mappings) for more information on which page requires authentication

 # Division of Labor